-Esophagitis is an inflammation of the esophagus – the muscular tube that passes food and drink from the mouth to the stomach.
-It can result in damage of the esophagus.
+Esophagitis is inflammation of the esophagus, the muscular tube that passes food and drink from the mouth to the stomach.

 Several conditions can cause esophagitis.
 Sometimes, the condition may be caused by more than one factor.